 The Yungas (an Aymara word meaning "Warm Lands") is a narrow band of forest along the eastern slope of the Andes Mountains within Peru, Bolivia and northern Argentina.
 This humid, subtropical natural region is a transitional zone between the Andean highlands and the eastern forests.

-Settlers have been attracted to the area by gold, coca leaves, coffee, cacao (the source of cocoa beans), and a great variety of other crops, and government efforts to improve transportation and colonize the region continue.
+Settlers have been attracted to the area by gold, coca leaves, coffee, cacao (the source of cocoa beans), and many other crops.
+Government efforts to improve transportation and colonize the region continue.

-These forests are extremely diverse, ranging from moist lowland forest to evergreen montane forest and cloud forests.
-The terrain, formed by valleys, fluvial mountain trails and streams, is extremely rugged and varied, contributing to the ecological diversity and richness.
-A complex mosaic of habitats occur with changing latitude as well as elevation.
+These forests are highly diverse, ranging from moist lowland forests to evergreen montane and cloud forests.
+The terrain, formed by valleys, fluvial mountain trails and streams, is exceptionally rugged and varied, contributing to the ecological diversity and richness.
+A complex mosaic of habitats occurs with changing latitude as well as elevation.

 The World Wide Fund for Nature has delineated three yungas ecoregions along the eastern side of the Andes:

-The Bolivian Yungas lies to the south, mostly in Bolivia.
+The Bolivian yungas lie to the south, mostly in Bolivia.
 The Inambari River marks the boundary between the Peruvian and Bolivian Yungas.

-The Southern Andean Yungas begins in southern Bolivia and continues to the north of Argentina.
-It is a humid forest region between the drier Gran Chaco region to the east and the dry, high altitude Puna region to the west.
+The Southern Andean yungas begin in southern Bolivia and continue to the north of Argentina.
+It is a humid forest region between the drier Gran Chaco region to the east and the dry, high-altitude Puna region to the west.
 These are transitional zones between the Andean highlands and the eastern forests.

 There are high levels of biodiversity and species endemism throughout the regions.
-Many of the forests are evergreen and the Southern Andean Yungas contains what may be the last evergreen forests resulting from Quaternary glaciations.
+Many of the forests are evergreen, and the Southern Andean yungas contain what may be the last evergreen forests resulting from Quaternary glaciations.